 We aim to create 'child safe' environments, both internally and externally, where children are respected, protected, empowered and active in their own protection, and where staff are skilled, confident and competent and well supported in meeting their protection responsibilities'.

-The United Nations Convention on the Rights of the Child (1989) provides a foundation for Plan Australia's work both locally and internationally.
-All Plan Participants have the responsibility to protect children"…from all forms of physical and mental violence, injury or abuse, neglect, maltreatment or exploitation, including sexual abuse".
+The United Nations Convention on the Rights of the Child (1989) provides a foundation for Plan International Australia's work both locally and internationally.
+All Plan International Australia (PIA) Participants have the responsibility to protect children"…from all forms of physical and mental violence, injury or abuse, neglect, maltreatment or exploitation, including sexual abuse".

 We take seriously our responsibility to promote child safe practices and protect children from harm, abuse, neglect and exploitation in any form.
-We will take positive action to prevent child abusers becoming involved in Plan in any way and take stringent measures against any Plan Staff and/or Associate who abuses a child.
+We will take positive action to prevent child abusers becoming involved in PIA in any way and take stringent measures against any PIA Staff and/or Associate or Visitor who abuses a child.
 Our decisions and actions in response to child protection concerns will be guided by the principle of 'the best interests of the child'.

-Adherence to this policy is a mandatory requirement for Plan Australia Participants.
+Adherence to this policy is a mandatory requirement for Plan International Australia Participants.

 - All children have equal rights to protection from abuse and exploitation regardless of their gender, race, religious or political beliefs, age, physical or mental health, sexual orientation, family and social background and culture, economic status or criminal background.

 - As part of an international non-government child centred community development organisation, Plan Australia has a duty of care to all children that we work both in Australia and overseas in program and other national office countries.

 - All decisions regarding the welfare and protection of children are made based on the best interests of the child.